 Mother Nature Does Not Give A Flying Fork About The Red Bull Joyride

 Some Crankworx events can take place in the wind and rain, but definitely not the Red Bull Joyride.
 If anything more than a breeze lingers or if heavy rain starts coming down, be prepared for delays or postponement.
 Riders cannot ride in the wind because they can be blown off line when they are doing their tricks several feet above the ground.
 This equates to dangerous conditions and no one wants to be put in harm’s way.
 Be prepared for this in advance and know that the riders’ safety is paramount.
 Everyone wants a good show and conditions where the bangers can be let loose.
 But if the weather doesn’t cooperate, it’s best to have the riders not drop in.
-The photo accompanying this blurb was taken after Joyride was postponed a day due to a nice 10 minute rain storm.
+The photo accompanying this blurb was taken after Joyride was postponed a day due to a nice 10 minute rain storm that soaked the track.

 Some Trails In The Whistler Bike Park Are Going To Be Worn In And Blown Out